Erie Federal Courthouse: Baker Building

 The Baker Building is a two-story Moderne style building, situated on the northeast corner of State and Seventh Streets.
 The Baker Building is one of the best surviving examples of the Art Moderne style of architecture found in Erie.
 It displays all of the character-defining features of the style, including rounded corners, curved glass-block panels, a metal canopy, and a flat roof.
-The facade is clad in buff-colored brick and is smooth and devoid of ornamentation, also common characteristics.
+The façade is clad in buff-colored brick and is smooth and devoid of ornamentation, also common characteristics.
 Because of these significant architectural features, the Baker Building was integrated into the plan for the complex as a U.S. Post Office, although a portion of the rear was demolished.

 Its massing is horizontal and rectangular, with a juxtaposed rounded corner facing the intersection.
 This is the focus of the building and it contains the sign "BAKER'S" at the top of the parapet, and the recessed entrance doors at street level.
 The corner of the building is supported on two black marble columns that contain flanking, recessed, curved display windows.
 The curving, horizontal lines of the corner are further reinforced with a cantilevered, brush-chrome canopy that starts on the east elevation and sweeps around to the north elevation.
 The center of the second floor at the rounded corner is articulated with a large, square, glass block opening that is backlit with vertical fluorescent lights.
 Elsewhere, the exterior of the building is devoid of ornamentation, except for several additional glass block openings on the second floor.